awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 ## Instance Performance<a name="general-purpose-performance"></a>

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
-M4, M5, and M5d instances are EBS\-optimized by default at no additional cost\.
+Some general purpose instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

-The `m4.10xlarge` and `m4.16xlarge` instance types provide the ability to control processor C\-states and P\-states on Linux\.
-The `m5.12xlarge`, `m5.24xlarge`, `m5d.12xlarge`, and `m5d.24xlarge` instance types provide the ability to control processor C\-states\.
+Some general purpose instance types provide the ability to control processor C\-states and P\-states on Linux\.
 C\-states control the sleep levels that a core can enter when it is inactive, while P\-states control the desired performance \(in CPU frequency\) from a core\.
 For more information, see [Processor State Control for Your EC2 Instance](processor_state_control.md)\.

 ## Network Performance<a name="general-purpose-network-performance"></a>